 Montem Ultra Strong: Grip Materials

 The Montem Ultra Strong trekking poles come in a few different models.
-The standard Montem Ultra Strong trekking poles feature EVA foam hand grips.
+The standard Montem Ultra Strong trekking poles feature an EVA foam grip for your hands.

-Using foam grips has its advantages and disadvantages.
-Whilst cork grips are typically the gold standard for trekking pole handles, they do tend to deteriorate faster than any other material.
+Using a foam grip has its advantages and disadvantages.
+Whilst cork grips are typically the gold standard for trekking pole handles, they do tend to deteriorate faster than a foam grip.